Are you worried your bearded dragon is too skinny?

 A female bearded dragon is in a similar size range to male bearded dragons, but they tend to be smaller, especially in the head for this species.

-The longer a bearded dragon, the more it should weigh.
+The longer adult bearded dragons are, the more they should weigh.

-With the flexibility in size and weight ranges, it is hard to determine if your bearded dragon is too skinny.
+With the flexibility in size and weight ranges, it is hard to determine if you have a malnourished bearded dragon.

 A good rule of thumb is to look at the reptile’s hips and the base of their tail.

-If the bones of their hips are visible, they are too skinny.
+If the bones of their hips are visible, it is a sign of an underweight bearded dragon.

 This is also the case if the base of the tail has an indent where it meets the body rather than a continuous line.